Vovka7Surnyk/DevOpsTask/README.md

 # DevOpsTask

-This project was creted to to parse nginx logs, convert it to csv and srore it into Git
+This project was created to to parse nginx logs, convert it to csv and store it into Git

 1. Download all files from This repo